darklord1611/ScoreFlow/README.md

 # ScoreFlow: Mastering LLM Agent Workflows via Score-based Preference Optimization

+Official implementation of our [ScoreFlow]().
+Affiliation: University of Chicago, Princeton University, University of Oxford.

 ## Introduction
 ScoreFlow is an automated multi-agent workflow generation and optimization method, which leverages efficient gradient-based optimization in a continuous space.
 ScoreFlow incorporates Score-DPO, a novel variant of the direct preference optimization method that accounts for quantitative feedback.
 Across six benchmarks spanning question answering, coding, and mathematical reasoning, ScoreFlow achieves an 8.2\% improvement over existing baselines.
 Moreover, it empowers smaller models to outperform larger ones with lower inference costs.